ShorenaK/CallingIn/README.md

 - Options include:
     - Requesting a handwritten letter from the sender to show sincerity.
     - Taking therapy first to prepare emotionally for the conversation.
-    - nvolving a mediator to guide the conversation constructively.
+    - Involving a mediator to guide the conversation constructively.
     - Starting the conversation immediately if they feel ready.
+    - Suggest engaging in activities together to rebuild the bond, such as taking dance classes, enjoying outdoor or water activities, or any shared interest to create positive experiences.

 - Farewell Letter Option:
+-
     - For users who decide not to continue the conversation or relationship, the app offers the option to write a Farewell Letter.
 This feature allows individuals to part ways with closure and peace, giving both sides the chance to move forward without lingering doubts or regrets.
 Conflict Management and Reconnection Tools: